Happy National STEM Day! 🔬💡

 This week we observe Celebrate Freedom Week—an opportunity for students to reflect on the ideals of liberty, democracy, and the responsibilities of citizenship. 🇺🇸 #WeAreNassau #CelebrateFreedomWeek #CivicEducation

-28 days ago, Nassau County School District
+about 2 months ago, Nassau County School District